Introduction

 (--elf

-) flag is used to specify the ELF file localtion.-i
+) specifies the ELF file location.-i

-) flag is used specify the input file location.-w
+) specifies the input file location.-w

 (--witness